-Mentoring and supporting educators to deliver this service underpins the philosophy of Communities@Work’s FDC service and creates a strong working partnership for all, ensuring high-quality education and care for all children.
+Mentoring and supporting educators to deliver this service underpins the philosophy of Communities at Work’s FDC service and creates a strong working partnership for all, ensuring high-quality education and care for all children.

-Our FDC Coordination Unit team can support you in your operations.
+Our FDC Coordination Unit team can support you.
 Our team is made of:

-- Educational leaders who mentor and guide educators in the pedagogy and practice of education of children
+- Educational leaders who mentor and guide educators in their pedagogy and practice.

 Professional Development and Training